GuillaumeLeBerreBIT/WeatherApp/README.md

 ## 🧑‍💻 For Learners

 This project is intentionally kept simple and readable.
-Feel free to explore, break things, and rebuild as
+They API key is public which sin't good practice but didn't implment any server side to hide an API key.